mookcha/chop-chope/readme.md

 chop-chope/chopchop_app/static/ for CSS JS files
 - Raspberry Pi code : raspberrypi-sensor.py

-We need to set up the Ultrasonic sensors and Raspberry Pi inorder to do the demo.
+We need to set up the Ultrasonic sensors and Raspberry Pi inorder to do the demo. <br>
 Please contact our team for live demo. :)

 -----------------------------------------------